WasteLand-Dev/AdventureTime/README.md

 A ```lightweight``` modpack for vanilla minecraft, with some nice tweaks and seriously raised performance.
 Made to play on vanilla (no mods) servers or you can create your own modpack on this.

 ### Changelog:
-- Update clumps to 12.0.0.3
+- Update 3dskinlayers to 1.5.4
-- Update CraftPresence to stable version
+- Update CraftPresence to 2.1.2
+- Update Debugify to 2.0
+- New!
+Add alternate current
+- Update authme to 7.0.2
-- Update clickthrough to 1.20.1
+- Update cloth config to 11.1.106
-- Update Complementary Reimagined to 2.2.1
+- Update indium to 1.0.21
-- Update fabric api to 0.85.0
+- Update yet another config lib to 3.0.3

 ```This modpack works on fabric!```
 https://fabricmc.net/